-You are sitting by your dining room table and you hear your cat scratching the litter-box repeatedly.
-You think to yourself what an overly clean cat you have that tries its best to cover the smell!But the scratching continues and you decide to take a look.
-There is your cat scratching and straining, straining and scratching when you finally come to the conclusion that your kitty must be constipated.
-Over all, this may be a pretty common scenario even though it is most common in obese and middle aged and senior aged cats.
+You are sitting by your dining room table and you hear your cat scratching the litter box repeatedly.
+You may initially feel blessed to have such an overly clean cat that tries its best to cover its smell!
+However, the scratching continues and soon you decide to take a look.
+There's your cat, scratching and straining, straining and scratching.
+You finally come to the conclusion that your kitty must be constipated.
+Constipation in cats is a pretty common scenario, especially for obese, middle-aged, and senior cats.

 How to Help a Constipated Cat

 Cats mostly defecate once to twice a day, but a constipated cat will only go every two to four days.
 This period of constipation may cause cats to become dehydrated, so make sure your cat gets water.
 You can check the level of dehydration in a cat by lifting the skin over its shoulder blades.
 In a hydrated cat, it should spring back promptly.
 If the skin "tents," and slowly returns to position, your cat is most likely dehydrated and should be taken to the veterinarian for supplementary fluids.